unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

         add a note to the title (e.g., "\#\#\#\#\# -- SKIP pages mismatched" or "Garden-Hose -- SKIP inventor is not from Texas") and leave the patent hidden without completing the record

+Note: If you want a general overview of the features in the edit system, see :doc:`Using the UNTL Editing System </technical/navigation>`.

 Steps